 When it comes to warping and threading, there are so many ways to do it.
 The quickest and super easy method is the direct method in which you gotta use pegs.
 And a bit slow method is the indirect method in which you gotta use warping boards and pegs.
-In this article, we will tell you a complete guide about how to wrap a rigid heddle loom.
+In this article, we will tell you a complete guide about how to warp a rigid heddle loom.

 According to your preferences and circumstances, you can follow any process.